rwilgaard/alfred-jira-search/README.md

 - `js` is used for searching issues.
 - `ja` is used for searching issues assigned to yourself.
+- `jq` is used for searching issues using JQL.
 - `jc` is used for creating an issue with yourself as assignee.

 ## Actions